python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/040_Noise_Tx_paragradio.md

 ### Noise Transmitter

 Open a terminal and type `marimo edit`.
 Create a new notebook and save it as **noise_tx.py**.
-(For an intro to marimo, reference the [lesson in the Github python-course](https://github.com/python-can-define-radio/python-course/blob/main/classroom_activities/Ch02_Advanced/01_marimo.md)).
+(For an intro to marimo, reference [this lesson](https://github.com/python-can-define-radio/python-course/blob/main/classroom_activities/Ch02_Advanced/01_marimo.md) in the Github python-course).

 Copy the following: